 No matter how excited and enthusiastic you are about your upcoming oral surgery appointment, it’s perfectly natural for you to feel some degree of anxiety and concern.
 After all, oral surgery requires the use of anesthesia, and there may be some discomfort once the anesthesia wears off.

 At Dental Restorative Group, we believe that the more informed our Belmont patients are, the more comfortable they will feel throughout the whole process, and the better the outcome of the surgical procedure.
-For our patients in Belmont, Arlington, Cambridge, and nearby areas in Massachusetts who have concerns about undergoing oral surgery, our staff is on hand to provide answers to all of their questions.
+For our patients in Belmont and Cambridge, and nearby areas in Massachusetts who have concerns about undergoing oral surgery, our staff is on hand to provide answers to all of their questions.

 To help you prepare for the most comfortable experience possible before, during, and after oral surgery, here are some valuable tips and information to help you feel more informed and relaxed about the big day.